CAST

 Using CAST() to order an ENUM field as a CHAR rather than the internal numerical value:

-The following will trigger warnings, since x'aa' and 'X'aa' doesn't behave as a number.
-In all versions of MySQL, no warnings are triggered since they did erroneously behave as a number:
+The following CAST() gives warnings, because x'aa' and 'X'aa' don't behave as a number.
+In all versions of MySQL, no warnings are triggered because they erroneously behave as a number:

 Casting to Intervals